edgio-docs/edgio-docs/src/pages/guides/nuxt.md

 title: Nuxt.js
 ---

-This guide shows you how to deploy a Nuxt.js application on the {{ PRODUCT }} platform.
+This guide shows you how to deploy a Nuxt.js application to {{ PRODUCT }}.
 If you run into any issues please consult the [Troubleshooting](#section_troubleshooting) section.

 ## Example SSR Site {/*example-ssr-site*/}